getzlab/scrinvex/README.md

 `scrinvex` produces 1 file, which defaults to `{sample name}.scrinvex.tsv`

-This file contains 5 columns:
+This file contains 7 columns:
 * `gene_id`
 * `barcode`
 * Counts of intron, junction, or exon reads for that gene id - barcode combination, respectively
+* Counts of sense and antisense reads for that gene id - barcode combination, respectively